kochelmonster/articles/cleancode/article.md

 ## Part 2: Software Quality Attributes

-Object-orientation and clean coding was not developed as a new fancy way of writing code: It is an answer of problems the developers community faced during the life cycle of software projects, especially Maintainability and Extensibility.
+Object-oriented programming and clean coding practices weren't developed as academic exercises—they emerged as practical solutions to real problems that plagued software projects throughout their lifecycles, particularly around maintainability and extensibility.

-In the 1990's I worked for several banks and learned an unforeseen problem could lead to massive costs:
+In the 1990s, while working for several banks, I witnessed firsthand how seemingly minor oversights could spiral into catastrophic costs.
+The programmers who wrote the boot routines for the mainframes had long since retired or passed away, leaving behind impenetrable legacy code.
+No one dared shut down the systems for fear they wouldn't boot again.
+Banks spent millions on increasingly obsolete hardware just to keep these digital time bombs running.

-The programmers of the boot routines for their main frames died already and no one understood the functional mess anymore.
-So the banks invested millions of dollars for hardware to keep the main frames running: Everyone feared after a shutdown the whole system wouldn't boot up anymore.
+This illustrates a crucial point: clean coding isn't about programmer "convenience"—it's about economic efficiency.
+Every micro-optimization demands additional development time, specialized testing, and extensive documentation.
+Optimizations often rely on clever tricks that sacrifice readability and maintainability.
+The critical question becomes: is your customer willing to pay these hidden costs for speed improvements they may never notice?

-Clean coding is not just about programmers "inconvenience", but about cost efficiency.
-Every optimization needs extra development time, extra testing code, and extra documentation.
-Often the the optimation use tricks that make the code less readable and harder to maintain.
-Is your customer ready to pay this extra costs for a speed improvment he does not even notice?
+Runtime performance is undeniably important, but it must be weighed against other quality attributes.
+Professional software development is fundamentally about maximizing value while minimizing cost—delivering rich functionality with reasonable effort.
+"Functionality" here encompasses not just features, but the full spectrum of software qualities: reliability, maintainability, extensibility, portability, testability, and yes, execution speed.

-Runtime performance is a crucial aspect of software, but it must be considered in context.
-Professional software development is fundamentally about cost efficiency—delivering substantial functionality with minimal effort.
-With Functionality I mean not only features, but also reliability, maintainability, extensibility, portability, testability, and finally execution speed.
-Software must be "fast enough" for its intended use: in many cases, this just means the user doesn't have to wait, but in some domains, even a millisecond can be too slow.
+Software needs to be "fast enough" for its context.
+For most user-facing applications, this means avoiding perceptible delays.
+In high-frequency trading or real-time systems, microseconds matter.
+But in many domains, obsessing over performance that users will never notice represents a costly misallocation of resources.

-Optimization should only begin when the software isn't fast enough.
-Freely adapted from Einstein's advice: "make software as fast as needed, but not faster."
+The principle is simple: optimize when performance becomes a genuine constraint, not preemptively.
+To paraphrase Einstein: "Make software as fast as needed, but not faster."

 ## Part 3: Maintainability and Extensibility - The Hidden Costs of Optimization

-Let's examine how Casey Muratori's code performans during a typical software lifecycle.
+Let's examine how Muratori's optimizations fare during typical software evolution.

 ### The Burden of Algorithm Changes

-What happens when we need to implement a more sophisticated area calculation for triangles using Heron's formula, which uses the lengths of all three sides?
+Consider a seemingly simple change: upgrading triangle area calculation from the basic base×height formula to Heron's formula, which requires all three side lengths.

 **In clean code**, the change is straightforward: